Why Change Moratoriums Don't Work

 4. Address Cultural Issues #

 I’ve seen environments where people become complacent or believe that speaking up won’t make a difference.
-When basic requests like read-only production access or proper test environments go unfulfilled for years, it creates a culture where people stop caring about excellence.
+When basic requests for access or proper test environments go unfulfilled, when code reviews become a demand for a “stamp of approval,” when changes are by mandate or authority and not by consensus, this creates a culture where people stop caring about excellence.

 5. Focus on Effectiveness, Not Just Productivity #